 2 scribing them become increasingly complex, parameter estimation with standard Bayesian and frequentist methods can quickly become

 3 intractable.
-To address this, we propose a novel method for likelihood-free inference based on invertible neural networks.
+To address this issue, we propose a novel method for likelihood-free inference based on invertible neural networks.
 The method is

-4 capable of performing fast and full Bayesian inference on large datasets by training the networks on simulated data and learning a probabilis-
+4 capable of performing a full Bayesian inference by training the networks on simulated data to learn a probabilis-

 5 tic mapping between parameters and data.
 The method is independent of any particular data representation, as it incorporates a summary